Why Rallyvite Rocks Fun Things to Do Organize

 Onibaba by Tsukushinbo is a cozy Japanese restaurant located in Seattle’s Japantown, specializing in onigiri—traditional Japanese stuffed rice balls—and ochazuke, a comforting dish featuring steamed rice topped with dashi broth, seaweed, and green onions.
 Established in 2023 by siblings Marin and Sho Caccam, Onibaba continues the legacy of their family’s culinary roots through this inviting new concept.
 The intimate dining space, formerly home to Tsukushinbo, exudes warmth and calm, offering just enough tables for a relaxed experience without feeling cramped.
 Patrons come to indulge in a diverse menu featuring more than 18 varieties of onigiri, ranging from savory fillings like salty salmon, shrimp tempura with a satisfying crunch, and spicy cod roe to vegetable options such as ume (sour plum), natto kimchi, and pickled mustard greens.
 Beyond onigiri, guests can also enjoy dishes nodding to Tsukushinbo’s heritage, including silky curry udon noodles and pan-seared pork gyoza.
 The restaurant cleverly balances tradition with innovative flavors, inviting friends and food lovers to slow down, share, and delight in beautifully crafted rice parcels alongside perfectly paired warm bowls and snacks.
 Its intimate yet vibrant atmosphere makes Onibaba an excellent spot for casual meetups or a unique culinary outing in Seattle’s International District.

-Here's what people think of Onibaba by Tsukushinbo
+What people think of Onibaba by Tsukushinbo, based on reviews

 As of recent, Onibaba by Tsukushinbo holds a 4.6-star rating based on 1189 reviews.